SeleniumHQ/www.seleniumhq.org/src/main/rst/09_webdriver.rst

     selenium.type("name=q", "cheese");
     selenium.click("name=btnG");

-    // And get the underlying WebDriver implementation back.
+    // Get the underlying WebDriver implementation back.
 This will refer to the
     // same WebDriver instance as the "driver" variable above.
     WebDriver driverInstance = ((WebDriverBackedSelenium) selenium).getUnderlyingWebDriver();

+	//Finally, close the browser.
+Call stop on the WebDriverBackedSelenium instance
+	//instead of calling driver.quit().
+Otherwise, the JVM will continue running after
+	//the browser has been closed.
+	selenium.stop();

 Pros
 ~~~~